-Following on the success of the Google Summer of Code program for university students, the Google Code-in is a contest for pre-university students (e.g., high school and secondary school students ages 13-17) with the goal of encouraging young people to participate in open source.
-A similar program, the Google Highly Open Participation contest ran in 2007, and in 2010 we changed the format slightly and the Google Code-in program was born.
-The Google Code-in contest continues to reach students from all around the globe with over 2200 students from 88 countries completing tasks in the online contest during the last five years.
+Google Code-in is a contest for pre-university students (e.g., high school and secondary school students ages 13-17) encouraging young people to participate in open source.
+The Google Code-in contest reaches students from all around the globe with over 2200 students from 88 countries completing tasks in the online contest during the last five years.

-For many students the Google Code-in contest is their first introduction to open source development.
-For Google Code-in we work with open source organizations, each of whom has experience mentoring students in the Google Summer of Code program, to provide "bite sized" tasks for participating students to complete.
-Students gain real world experience working on an open source project and can put the skills they have been learning in the classroom to use in a open source project that can touch millions of lives.
+For many students, Google Code-in is their first introduction to open source development.
+We work with open source organizations, each of whom has experience mentoring students in the Google Summer of Code program, to provide "bite sized" tasks for participating students to complete.
+Students gain real-world experience working on an open source project and can learn new skills while doing work that could touch millions of lives.

 The tasks are grouped into the following categories:

-- Documentation/Training: Tasks related to creating/editing documents and helping others learn more
+- Documentation/Training: creating/editing documents and helping others learn more

-- Outreach/Research: Tasks related to community management, outreach/marketing, or studying problems and recommending solutions
+- Outreach/Research: community management, marketing, studying problems and recommending solutions

 Tasks generally take students 3-5 hours to complete.
-Students earn one point for each task completed.
 Students will receive a certificate for completing one task and can earn a tee shirt when they complete three tasks.
-At the end of the contest each of the open source organizations will name five (5) students as their finalists and these finalists will also earn a hooded sweatshirt.
+At the end of the contest, each of the open source organizations will name five (5) students as their finalists and these finalists will also earn a hooded sweatshirt.
 From their five (5) finalists, each organization will name two (2) grand prize winners for their organization based on the students' comprehensive body of work.
-The grand prize winners will receive a trip to Google's Mountain View, California, USA headquarters for themselves and a parent or legal guardian for an awards ceremony, an opportunity to meet with Google engineers, and have a fun day in the San Francisco sun.
+The grand prize winners will receive a trip to Google's Mountain View, California, USA headquarters for themselves and a parent or legal guardian for an awards ceremony, an opportunity to meet with Google engineers, and a fun day in the San Francisco sun.

 Google Code-in News